Harsh Vardhan, Narendra Modi to hold meeting over Coronavirus scare today

 Tweets about this

-Parth Parikh RT @ANI: Union Health Minister Dr. Harsh Vardhan to meet Prime Minister Narendra Modi today over #CoronaVirus issue. (file pic) https://t.c… 19 seconds ago
+Nihal Chaubey RT @ANI: Union Health Minister Dr. Harsh Vardhan to meet Prime Minister Narendra Modi today over #CoronaVirus issue. (file pic) https://t.c… 16 minutes ago

-Vijayakishore T RT @ndtv: PM, Health Minister to meet over #coronavirus today; 31 infected in India.
+SATYA RT @ndtv: PM, Health Minister to meet over #coronavirus today; 31 infected in India.

-neha RT @ZeeNews: PM Narendra Modi, Health Minister Harsh Vardhan to hold meeting over Coronavirus scare
+Ajay Prakash Ojha RT @ZeeNews: PM Narendra Modi, Health Minister Harsh Vardhan to hold meeting over Coronavirus scare